 Search LCI Database

-Click the button below to search a database of LCI studies and other materials completed by LCI Recipients.
+Click the button below to search a database of LCI studies and plan updates completed by LCI Recipients.

 LCI Boundaries Available for Google Earth

 Click the button below to launch the LCI Interactive Map.
 Through the interactive map you can view where LCI communities are located throughout the region.
 By clicking on an LCI area you can view all funding information pertaining to that study area, as well as study documents and transportation project information.
 Use the tools of the top of the page to get started!

 "ARC Livable Centers Initiative: Catalyst for Change"

 Created in 1999, the Atlanta Regional Commission’s Livable Centers Initiative program connects homes, shops and offices, enhances streetscapes and sidewalks, emphasizes pedestrians, improves access to transit options and expands housing choices.
 This nine-minute video explores the LCI program and profiles three LCI communities – West End, Woodstock and Perimeter Center Community Improvement Districts.

 This episode showcases new developments in communities across the region that promote quality growth principles by successfully mixing live, work and play options.
 The show also includes interviews with experts in development, housing, community improvement and livable communities.
 Watch the episode.